d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ## Server updates

 Note: Before applying any update to any server make sure that a backup exists.
-In case of prod, create a fresh backup just before applying any changes.
+In case of prod, create a fresh backup just before applying any changes and align with the team when to apply them.

-Start the update with one of the dev servers and deploy to it afterwards.
+Start the update with one of the dev servers (preferably dev2 or dev3) and deploy to it afterwards.
 If everything was fine, proceed with other servers.

 Execute `sudo apt-get update && sudo apt-get upgrade` on